1. Accessibility

 2.4.
 Where thought correct, images are optimised for ease of loading and given meaningful file names.

 3.1.
 For the purposes of this study, some design patterns will prove difficult to access.
-These are based on industry common practice and may, or may not conform to accessibility guidelines or legislation.
+These intentionally demonstrate industry common practice or demonstrate part of an evolving design.
+They may, or may not conform to accessibility guidelines or legislation.

 3.2.
 Where thought correct, some patterns are engineered to be highly accessible and may fail under testing.